mrisen/inet-showcases/_docs/emulation/osudpVoip/index.md

 #### `high_quality` configuration

-Due to the high sampling rate, the quality of the received sound is nearly as of the original file:
+Due to the high sampling rate, the quality of the received sound is nearly as good as of the original file:

 <p><audio controls> <source src="sound.wav" type="audio/wav">Your browser does not support the audio tag.</audio></p>

 It is stated above that the two simulations run separately on the same device using the computers loopback interface.
-To provide some evidence for this statement, we can take a look at the network traffic rate of the interfaces of the computer.
-It is clearly visible that the traffic rate of the loopback interface (named `lo`) increases from the formerly 0 value to a much higher, relatively constant value.
-As soon as the sender simulation ends, meaning that there are no more data to be sent, the traffic rate falls back to 0.
+To provide some evidence for supporting this statement, we can take a look at the network traffic rate of the interfaces of the computer.
+The following video shows how the traffic rate of the loopback interface (named `lo`) changes while the simulation is run:

 <p>
 <video autoplay loop controls src="ExtUdp_EDIT.mp4" type="video/mp4" onclick="this.paused ? this.play() : this.pause();">Your browser does not support HTML5 video.</video>
 <!--Emulation proof-->
 </p>

+It is clearly visible that the traffic rate of the loopback interface increases from the formerly 0 value to a much higher, relatively constant value, as soon as the sender side of the simulation is started.
+After the end of the simulation, meaning that there are no more data to be sent, the traffic rate falls back to 0.

 ## Further Information